microsoft/vscode-docs/docs/editor/voice.md

 ## "Hey Code"

 It is possible to enable a mode where VS Code will always listen for the phrase "Hey Code" to start a voice chat session.
-Configure the `accessibility.voice.keywordActivation` setting accordingly to enable this.
+Configure the `setting(accessibility.voice.keywordActivation)` setting accordingly to enable this.
 When VS Code is listening for "Hey Code", a microphone icon appears in the status bar to indicate as such:

 ![Screenshot of a status bar entry to signal active listening to "Hey Code"](images/accessibility/hey-code.png)

 ## Support for multiple languages

-You can select from one of the 26 supported languages by using the `accessibility.voice.speechLanguage` setting.
+You can select from one of the 26 supported languages by using the `setting(accessibility.voice.speechLanguage)` setting.
 If you set the value to `auto` (default value), the VS Code Speech extension uses the [VS Code display language](/docs/getstarted/locales.md), if that language is available.

 Each language for the speech extension comes as its own extension.
 When you start speech recognition for the first time, you will see an extension installation for each language you selected.